rikvdkleij/intellij-haskell/README.md

 - View quick definition;
 - Code formatting (works reasonably but did not test it with all kinds of code; not finished yet, has to be fine-tuned);
 - Structure view;
-- Go to declaration (called go to class);
+- Navigate to declaration (called Class in IntelliJ menu);
-- Go to definition (called go to symbol);
+- Navigate to definition (called Symbol in IntelliJ menu);
-- Code completion by looking to import declarations;
+- Code completion by looking to import declarations(`hiding` and `qualified` are not supported yet);

 Features are with the help of ghc-mod(i) and haskell-docs!!